BabylonJSGuide/Generator/content/advanced/shaders/Overview.md

 * Shader GPU Code is processed by GPU to produce the screen image.

 ## Types of Shader
-Shaders are written in Graphics Library Shader Language (GLSL) and come in to parts.
+Shaders are written in Graphics Library Shader Language (GLSL) and come in two parts.

 1. Vertex Shader - this takes the data for each vetex and determines where on the screen the pixel for it will be displayed and its color.